cstivers/ProjectsPortfolio/README.md

 DEAD_report.pdf: Report of a project investigating factors that drive alcohol culture and sales in the state of Iowa

-boozeRus_report.pdf: Report of a project factors that influence liquor store profitability in the state of Iowa
+boozeRus_report.pdf: Report of a project investigating factors that influence liquor store profitability in the state of Iowa

 nba_prediction_project.html: Report of a project investigating factors that influence outcomes of Denver Nuggets games using Bayesian logistic regression analysis